ritvikrao/public_systems_projects/Assignment1_ShellScript/part1/Readme.md

 <img width="400px" src="https://cdn-images-1.medium.com/max/1600/1*MaSfT-bQOxfWnKjFPxMg6g.gif">

 ## Very Brief Example Tutorial (Template)
 (Note this example is fairly trivial, probably worth a C-.
-You can use it as a template)
+You would want to add to this script, but notice how the inline comments explain what is going on in a tutorial fashion--that is the goal of your script you are writing.)

 ```
 # Problem Statement: "Often I have to search for different files and directories within my computer system.